-The property was valued by an independent appraiser on March 8, 2011 at a value of \$3,000,000.
-This value is not considered to be significantly different as at March 31, 2013 based on market conditions.
+The property was valued by an independent appraiser on March 24, 2014 at a value of \$2,000,000.
+This value is considered to not be significantly different as at March 31, 2014 based on market conditions.
+Impairment losses on assets carried at deemed cost are measured as the difference between the carrying amount of the asset and the market value.
+Impairment losses are recognized in profit or loss.
+As of March 31, 2014, impairment loss of \$1,000,000 was recognized in profit or loss.